ajpieroni/colabination/MeetingNotes.md

 # Meeting Notes

+## September 15th
+Agenda:
+- [ ] Show off the Kaboom mini games
+- [ ] Talk about accomplishments
+- ERD questions for the group

+Accomplishments/Blueprint:
+- What should we keep track of in terms of # of items made, tools discovered…
+- Visual representation of the accomplishment
+- Have a report style that would show the past accomplishment

+Count of Items made:
+- Are we counting unique items?
+Can we make something multiple times?

+Global Accomplishments:
+- What should they be?
 ## September 8th
 Agenda:
 - [X] Set MVP goals
 - [X] Play Olly's game paper prototype
 - [X] Vote on Sophia's color theme
 - [X] Talk about Dasol's ERD table
-- [ ] Listen to Kelvin & Alex's music sample?
+- [X] Listen to Kelvin & Alex's music sample?

 ### Set MVP Goals
 - Start the map in the CoLab, something we can keep expanding